tensorchord/envd-docs/docs/community/development.md

 # Development Tutorial

-Thanks for your interest in contributing to envd 🌟!
+Thanks for your interest in contributing to `envd` 🌟!

 Our community values contributions of all forms and seeks to expand the meaning of the word "contributor" as far and wide as possible.
 Our [contributing](./contributing) page gives an overview of some different ways to get involved and contribute.
 For technical contributions, read on to get started.

-## Where the code lives
+## Repository file structure

-The envd source code lives in [github.com/tensorchord/envd](https://github.com/tensorchord/envd).
+The `envd` source code lives in [github.com/tensorchord/envd](https://github.com/tensorchord/envd).
+Besides this, the documentation source code lives in [github.com/tensorchord/envd-docs](https://github.com/tensorchord/envd-docs).

-### Repository File Structure

 There are a lot of files here!
 Here's a brief overview.
 It can be confusing, but you don't need to understand every file in the repository to get started.
 We recommend beginning in one area (for example, adding a new function in envd), and working your way outwards to exploring more.